 Here at Fanbase Press, we strive to provide an outlet for up-and-coming creators to promote and showcase their incredible works.
 With thousands of creators utilizing crowdfunding platforms like Kickstarter and Indiegogo to make those works a reality, we will highlight these talented creators and their noteworthy campaigns through #CrowfundingFridays!
 We hope that you will join us in giving these projects a moment of your time (and possibly your support)!

-The following is an interview with Emmanuel Filteau, creator of the sci-fi/fantasy comic book series, Interface.
-In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Filteau about working through his creative process in balancing the writing and artistic duties, his other upcoming projects, and more!
+The following is an interview with writer/director Joseph Sackett regarding the upcoming release of the film, Homebody.
+In this interview, Fanbase Press Editor-in-Chief Barbra Dillon chats with Sackett about the creative process of bringing this story to life, the impact that the story may have with viewers, and more!